Rankiteo Logo

 Identifying Cyber Risk Across Industries - 2026 Assessment

-Rankiteo monitors the cybersecurity posture of thousands of large enterprises with 5,000+ employees across 50 industries.
+Rankiteo monitors the cybersecurity posture of thousands of large most renowned enterprises across 50 industries.
 Our Worst Companies rankings surface the organizations with the weakest externally observable security posture - the companies most likely to be vulnerable to cyberattacks, data breaches, and supply chain compromise.

 These rankings are not designed to shame or harm organizations.
 Instead, they serve as a transparency tool for risk managers, procurement teams, CISOs, regulators, and investors who need to understand where critical cyber exposure exists in their supply chain, market, or portfolio.